-Visiting China is a once in a lifetime experience.
-Whether you’re visiting Beijing, Shanghai or the Great Wall, you’ll never run out of things to do in this beautiful country.
+Visiting China is a once-in-a-lifetime experience.
+Whether you’re visiting Beijing, Shanghai, or the Great Wall, you’ll never run out of things to do in this beautiful country.
 But what if you run out of internet?
-Having internet connection is essential for any modern traveler.
+Having an internet connection is essential for any modern traveler.
 Buying a China eSIM card is a cheap and efficient way of accessing the internet abroad.

 The eSIM for China from Holafly also comes with a VPN included.
 The Chinese government bans apps and websites such as WhatsApp and Facebook.
-But with a VPN, you can continue using these apps like normal.
+But with a VPN, you can continue using these apps without any issue.

 The eSIM (short for “embedded SIM“) is a virtual SIM card taking the tech world by storm.
 With an eSIM for your trip to China, you can enjoy cheap and fast internet on multiple devices.

-So if you want to stay connected when you’re in China, we recommend buying an eSIM designed especially for travelers – this will save you from paying expensive data roaming charges.
+So if you want to stay connected when you’re in China, we recommend buying an eSIM designed especially for travelers – this will save you from paying expensive data roaming charges in China.